Critical recurrence in the real quadratic family: Induction Step

+Up until the next return we will therefore experience an orbit outside of $(-\delta,\delta)$, i.e. we will be in a free period.
 After the free period, our return is either inessential, essential, escape, or complete.
 In the next section we consider the situation of an inessential return.
-Notice that, using (\ref{derivative_after_bounded_period}), we have that